Toward a Scalable Upper Bound for a CVaR-LQ Problem: Analysis of a Value Iteration Algorithm

 \section{Analysis of a Value Iteration Algorithm}

 To estimate $V_{0}^*$ \eqref{v0star} in a scalable fashion, we propose a value iteration algorithm on $\mathbb{R}^n \times \mathbb{R}$.

-\begin{conjecture} The functions $V_N, V_{N-1}, \dots, V_0$ are Borel measurable and bounded below by 0. \end{conjecture}
+\begin{conjecture} The functions $V_{N-1}, \dots, V_1, V_0$ are Borel measurable and bounded below by 0. \end{conjecture}

-We use the Conjecture in the proof of Thm. \ref{thm3}, which requires the Lebesgue integrals in Algorithm \ref{valueiterationalg} to exist.
+We use the Conjecture in the proof of Theorem \ref{thm3}, which requires the Lebesgue integrals in Algorithm \ref{valueiterationalg} to exist.
 The Conjecture will be proved formally in future work by using properties of convex functions.

-In this work, we will analyze Algorithm \ref{valueiterationalg} in the setting of finitely many disturbance values and deterministic policies. \begin{definition}[$\bar{\Pi}$] $\bar{\Pi}$ is the set of deterministic policies such that every $\pi \in \bar{\Pi}$ takes the form $\pi = (\pi_0,\pi_1,\dots,\pi_{N-1})$, where each $\pi_t : \mathbb{R}^n \times \mathbb{R} \rightarrow \mathbb{R}^m$ is Borel measurable. \end{definition} \begin{definition}[$\bar{\mathcal{P}}_W$] Let $W_t$ be supported on the $N_W$ points $\{w^{1},w^{2},\dots,w^{N_W}\} \subseteq \mathbb{R}^n$, and let $p_t^{j} \in [0,1]$ be the (unknown) probability that the value of $W_t$ is $w^{j}$.
+In this work, we will analyze Algorithm \ref{valueiterationalg} in the setting of finitely many disturbance values and deterministic policies. \begin{definition}[$\bar{\Pi}$] $\bar{\Pi}$ is the set of deterministic policies such that every $\pi \in \bar{\Pi}$ takes the form $\pi = (\pi_0,\pi_1,\dots,\pi_{N-1})$, where each $\pi_t : \mathbb{R}^n \times \mathbb{R} \rightarrow \mathbb{R}^m$ is Borel measurable. \end{definition} \begin{definition}[$\bar{\mathcal{P}}_W$] Let $W_t$ be supported on the $N_W \in \mathbb{N}$ points $\{w^{1},w^{2},\dots,w^{N_W}\} \subseteq \mathbb{R}^n$, and let $p_t^{j} \in [0,1]$ be the (unknown) probability that the value of $W_t$ is $w^{j}$.
 In this case, the ambiguity set of distributions is

 \end{definition} \begin{definition}[$\bar{\Gamma}$] The set of disturbance strategies in the setting of finitely many disturbance values is $ \bar{\Gamma} := \big\{\gamma = (p_0,p_1,\dots,p_{N-1}) : p_t \in \bar{\mathcal{P}}_W \; \forall t \big\}$. \end{definition}